mrhenry/is-looking-for/fulltime-developer-style.md

 ## Who you are

+Your strength is bringing designs to life with HTML and CSS.

 You will be working in a team and you will have to opportunity to learn and grow.
 We do not expect you to have mastered every aspect we value but we do expect some expertise in key areas.